 Repot into a slightly larger container than the container the plant has come from.

-Use fresh, clean succulent soil mix.
+Use fresh, clean succulent soil mix or porous soil.
 Allow the plant to settle in for about a week before watering.

 Grooming & Maintenance